-- K3.1 All appeals are lodged with the Academic Appeals Officer who will authorise an initial investigation to determine whether a case has been established. - K3.2 If the Academic Appeals Officer finds a case has not been established the appeal will be dismissed. - K3.3 If the Academic Appeals Officer finds that a case has been established this will be referred to the Chair of the appropriate assessment board or panel, or equivalent officer, for further investigation. - K3.4 Where the Chair of the assessment board or panel, or equivalent officer, upholds the appeal, the student will be informed and any corrective action necessary will be undertaken.
+- K3.1 All appeals are lodged with the Student Casework Team who will authorise an initial investigation to determine whether a case has been established. - K3.2 If the Student Casework Team finds a case has not been established the appeal will be dismissed. - K3.3 If the Student Casework Team finds that a case has been established this will be referred to the Chair of the appropriate Assessment Board or panel, or equivalent officer, for further investigation. - K3.4 Where the Chair of the Assessment Board or panel, or equivalent officer, upholds the appeal, the student will be informed and any corrective action necessary will be undertaken.

-- K3.5 Where the Chair of the assessment board or panel or equivalent officer does not uphold the appeal, the student will be informed. - K3.6 Where a student remains dissatisfied with the outcome of the appeal, he/she has the right to request that an appeals panel is convened. - K3.7 A right of review exists for students at all stages of the Appeals Procedures, full details are set out in Appendix 22. - K4 APPEALS PANEL - K4.1 The composition of the appeals panel is detailed in Appendix 22.
+- K3.5 Where the Chair of the Assessment Board or panel, or equivalent officer, does not uphold the appeal, the student will be informed. - K3.6 Where a student remains dissatisfied with the outcome of the appeal, they have the right to request that an appeals panel is convened. - K3.7 A right of review exists for students at all stages of the Appeals Procedures, full details are set out in Appendix 22. - K4 APPEALS PANEL - K4.1 The composition of the appeals panel is detailed in Appendix 22.
 Members of the panel will be impartial and will not have prior knowledge of the case. - K4.2 Students have a right to appear in person, to provide additional information to the panel and to be accompanied by a friend (normally a member of the University).
-The role of the student's friend is outlined in detail in Appendix 23. - K4.3 The head of department or curriculum area will provide a written report to the panel and is also entitled to attend and to speak. - K4.4 The appeals panel may decide: - .1 To dismiss the appeal; - .2 To uphold the appeal and return a recommendation to the Chair of the original board or panel for implementation.
-Where professional body approval is required, the implementation of the appeals panel decision will be subject to consultation with the professional body. - K4.5 A student who remains dissatisfied following the decision of the appeals panel may refer their case to the Office of the Independent Adjudicator (OIA) for review.
+The role of the student's friend is outlined in detail in Appendix 23. - K4.3 The Head of Department/ curriculum area will provide a written report to the panel and is also entitled to attend and to speak. - K4.4 The appeals panel may decide: - .1 To dismiss the appeal; - .2 To uphold the appeal and return a recommendation to the Chair of the original board or panel for implementation.
+Where professional body approval is required, the implementation of the appeals panel decision may be subject to consultation with the professional body. - K4.5 A student who remains dissatisfied following the decision of the appeals panel may refer their case to the Office of the Independent Adjudicator (OIA) for review.
 Referrals to the OIA are normally only accepted when internal procedures have been exhausted.
 Further details can be found in Appendix 22.